• Skip to primary navigation

 A sheet pan of colorful raw vegetabes

-How to Make Sheet Pan Sesame Chicken
+How To Make Sheet Pan Sesame Chicken

 For this simple recipe, chunks of chicken are marinated in a sesame marinade, then arranged with some vegetables on a sheet pan and baked.
 This is a super simple recipe that takes just minutes to prepare and tastes like you spent hours.